VRuskaEngine/VRuskaEngine/doc/conventions.md

 general communication interfaces between modules (not only use of utilities) belong in the `xrt/include/xrt` directory, and should not depend on any other module outside that directory.
-(As a historical note: this directory gets its name from a compressed version of the phrase "XR RunTime", a generic term for Monado and an early development codename.
-Also, it's shorter than `monado_` and so nicer to use in code.)
+(As a historical note: this directory gets its name from a compressed version of the phrase "XR RunTime", a generic term for VRuska Engine and an early development codename.
+Also, it's shorter than `VRuska Engine_` and so nicer to use in code.)

 What follows are some basic API usage rules.
 Note that all the module usage